Albania: Ottoman Empire

-Despite his brilliance as a military leader, Skanderbeg's victories were only delaying the final conquests.
+Despite his competence as a military leader, Skanderbeg's victories over the Ottoman Empire's military had only a short-term impact, as his forces were unable to halt the Ottomans' advancement permanently; therefore, they successfully delayed the final conquest of Albanian lands only temporarily.
 The constant Ottoman invasions caused enormous destruction to Albania, greatly reducing the population and destroying flocks of livestock and crops.
-Besides surrender, there was no possible way Skanderbeg would be able to halt the Ottoman invasions despite his successes against them.
-His manpower and resources were insufficient, preventing him from expanding the war efforts and driving the Turks from the Albanian borders.
+Besides surrender, there was no possible way Skanderbeg would be able to halt the Ottoman invasions despite his military forces achieving several consecutive victories against them.
+Among other factors, his manpower and resources were insufficient for a prolonged war, preventing him from expanding the war efforts and driving the Turks from the Albanian borders.
 Albania was therefore doomed to face an unending series of Ottoman attacks until it eventually fell years after his death.

 When the Ottomans were gaining a firm foothold in the region, Albanian towns were organised into four principal sanjaks.
 The government fostered trade by settling a sizeable Jewish colony of refugees fleeing persecution in Spain.
-The city of Vlorë saw passing through its ports imported merchandise from Europe such as velvets, cotton goods, mohairs, carpets, spices and leather from Bursa and Constantinople.
+The city of Vlorë saw passing through its ports imported merchandise from Europe, such as velvets, cotton goods, mohairs, carpets, spices, and leather from Bursa and Constantinople.
 Some citizens of Vlorë even had business associates throughout Europe.

 The phenomenon of Islamisation among the Albanians became primarily widespread from the 17th century and continued into the 18th century.
 Islam offered them equal opportunities and advancement within the Ottoman Empire.
-However, motives for conversion were, according to some scholars, diverse depending on the context though the lack of source material does not help when investigating such issues.
-Because of increasing suppression of Catholicism, most Catholic Albanians converted in the 17th century, while Orthodox Albanians followed suit mainly in the following century.
+However, according to some scholars, motives for conversion were diverse depending on the context; although the lack of source material significantly hampers efforts to investigate such issues.
+As a result of the Ottomans' increasing suppression of Catholicism, most Catholic Albanians converted in the 17th century, while Orthodox Albanians followed suit mainly in the following century.

-Since the Albanians were seen as strategically important, they made up a significant proportion of the Ottoman military and bureaucracy.
-Many Muslim Albanians attained important political and military positions and culturally contributed to the broader Muslim world.
-Enjoying this privileged position, they held various high administrative positions with over two dozen Albanian Grand Viziers.
-Others included members of the prominent Köprülü family, Zagan Pasha, Muhammad Ali of Egypt and Ali Pasha of Tepelena.
-Furthermore, two sultans, Bayezid II and Mehmed III, both had mothers of Albanian origin.
+Since the Albanian-inhabited regions were considered strategically important, Albanians made up a significant proportion of the Ottoman Empire's military and bureaucracy.
+Consequently, many Muslim Albanians attained important political and military positions, while their work made a significant cultural contribution to the broader Muslim world.
+Enjoying this privileged position, they held various high administrative positions, which, among others, included over two dozen Albanians serving as Grand viziers of the Ottoman Empire.
+Additionally, other distinguished Albanians included members of the prominent Köprülü family, Zagan Pasha, Muhammad Ali of Egypt, and Ali Pasha of Tepelena.
+Furthermore, two Ottoman sultans, Bayezid II and Mehmed III, were born to mothers of Albanian ethnic backgrounds.